Emergency Funds: How to Prepare for the Unexpected

 Are you self-employed, salaried, or on commission?
 Does your income fluctuate?

-How well-insured is your health?
-Your home?
+How well-insured are your assets?
 Do you have disability coverage?
 A home warranty?
 Life insurance?
 You can save money by buying less insurance, but you’ll have to foot a bigger bill if something happens.

 How reliable is your friends and family network?
 Are there people who could help you get through a financial crisis?

-Two salaried earners with low debt, job security, and good benefits can get away with a smaller emergency fund than a household with one minimally-insured, self-employed earner in a risky line of work.
-If you haven’t saved a ton, consider reducing your risk by upping your job security.
+Two salaried earners with low debt, job security, and good benefits can get away with a smaller emergency fund than a household with one minimally insured, self-employed earner in a risky line of work.
+If you haven’t saved a a large emergency fund, consider reducing your risk by upping your job security.

-Here's a list of 6 S’s to help you start an emergency fund from scratch:
+Here's a list of five S’s to help you start an emergency fund from scratch:

 Sell.
-Get a jump on your emergency fund by selling unneeded things.
+Get a jump on your emergency fund by selling unneeded possessions.
 Your favorite selling app or neighborhood garage sale will help you make cash out of them.

 Sacrifice.
 Find at least one regular purchase you can give up until your emergency fund is full.
 Redirect what you normally spend for that purchase into your emergency account until you meet your goal.